For many divorcing parents, keeping the kids in the family home is top priority.

 When it's time for Parent B to be with the kids, they move into the marital home and Parent A now stays in the rented space.

-The pattern continues with the children remaining in the marital home the entire time and the parents rotating in and out during their parenting time.
+The pattern continues with the kids remaining in the marital home the entire time and each divorced parent rotating in and out during their parenting time.

 It May Seem Simple But...

-Even if you and your spouse are rotating in and out of your former marital home, you still need a parenting plan.
+Even if you and your spouse are rotating in and out of your former marital home, and co parenting in the same house, you still need a parenting plan.

 Birdnesting plans by themselves are not a substitute for a parenting plan or time sharing arrangement.